SunnyJayaRaj/Curious-Explorer/README.md

 ## 👋 Welcome!

-Hello, and welcome to "curious-explorer" — my personal space to track, reflect on, and celebrate my journey into the world of tech.
+Hello, and welcome to "Curious-Explorer" — my personal space to track, reflect on, and celebrate my journey into the world of tech.
 I’m not a developer (yet!), and while I come from a partially technical background, I’m here to explore, learn, and grow — one step at a time.

 ---